learn-something-new/functional-programming/partial-eval/README.md

 non-functional languages, a true functional language will automatically create this function by partially evaluating the function you are calling and determining what parameters are provided.

+## True Partial Evaluation

+It is important to note that while using a functional language such as haskell, partial evaluation adds a great performance benefit by re-compiling the function being partial evaluated reducing the number of steps the required in runtime to execute the function.
+However, many
+(most) languages do not actually do this and do a fake form of partial evaluation.
+Even many functional languages do not properly do this.

 ## Examples

 Lets see how this might work in Haskell: